 This simple kitchari recipe is made with moong dal (split mung beans), basmati rice and spices.
 It’s a one-pot vegan and gluten-free porridge that will keep you full!

-Kitchari (also called khichdi or khichri) is a one-pot dish usually made with split mung beans, rice, and spices.
+Kitchari (also called khichdi or khichri) is a one-pot Southeast Asian dish usually made with split mung beans, rice, and spices.
+You can find different variations of this dish across the Indian subcontinent, including Bangladesh, Pakistan, and Nepal.
 It is a simple meal that is meant to be nourishing and easy for the body to digest.
+That’s why kitchari is often served to babies or cooked when someone is feeling ill.
+It’s also comfort food for many people.

-For any of you who are interested in incorporating more plant-based meals to your diet, please do yourself a favor and get a copy of Gena’s Power Plates!
+For any of you who are interested in incorporating more plant-based meals to your diet, check out Gena’s Power Plates!

 COOKING NOTES FOR THE KITCHARI RECIPE